galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 ## Second round of determining shared ions

 By applying retention time correction, the used retention time values were modified.
-Consequently, applying this step on your data requires to complete it with an additional ‘grouping’ step.
+Consequently, applying this step on your data requires to complete it with an additional _grouping_ step.

-> <hands-on-title> Task description </hands-on-title>
+> <hands-on-title> Grouping peaks </hands-on-title>
 >
 >  {% tool [xcms groupChromPeaks (group)](toolshed.g2.bx.psu.edu/repos/lecorguille/xcms_group/abims_xcms_group/3.12.0+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"RData file"*: `xsetRData` (output of **xcms adjustRtime (retcor)** {% icon tool %})